joel-day/LeetCode-Workspace/README.md

 # LeetCode Workspace

-This is a custom mono-repo for practicing LeetCode, as well as a journal for storing problems i've completed.
+Welcome to my custom mono-repo for practicing LeetCode, which doubles as a journal to store my solutions - found in the 'My Solutions' section below.

-It includes a custom flashcard UI and bash scripts for taking practice to the next level.
+The mono-repo includes a custom flashcard UI and bash scripts for taking practice to the next level.
 To setup for yourself, see the 'Workspace Set-up' section at the bottom of this ReadMe.

 # My Solutions